 Should I seek medical care?

-Although the tumor is benign and usually heals on its own, a keratoacanthoma can sometimes develop into squamous cell carcinoma if left untreated.
-You also need a healthcare professional to determine if it is a keratoacanthoma or a cancerous growth instead.
+Although the tumor is benign and usually heals on its own, they can sometimes develop into squamous cell carcinoma if left untreated.
+You also need a healthcare professional to determine if it is a cancerous growth instead.

 Surgical excision can remove the growth if it does not die and heal on its own.
+Excision is also needed for a biopsy.
 Other methods include electrodesiccation and curettage, podophyllin resin, methotrexate intralesional injections, and radiotherapy.

 Topical 5-fluorouracil cream applied three times a day for 1 to 6 weeks has been found to be effective.
 Oral isotretinoin and oral acitretin are also useful if you have multiple growths.